-- No Goalie - 2.
-Coach(s) positioning: Coaches will be allowed on the field to help officiate and run the game as well as coach their players.. - 3.
-Substitutions and Rotations: Will be made in between quarters or as needed. - 4.
-Start and Re-Start of play: - a.
-When the ball goes out of play, the coach will play a ball back onto the playing field to the team who did not play the ball out. - b.
-After a goal is scored/beginning of new quarter: - i.
-Re-start of play begins at midfield. - ii.
-Teams will rotate kick-offs from quarter to quarter. - 5.
-Goals: Goals may be scored from anywhere on the field except on kick-offs. - 6.
-Off-sides: Off-sides will NOT be called in this age group. - 7.
-Penalty Kicks: No penalty kicks in this age group. - 8.
-No score or standings will be kept. - 9.
-Teams will NOT switch sides at half-time in this age group. - 10.
-Teams and spectators will sit on opposite sides of the field. - 11.
+- 3. Substitutions and Rotations: Will be made in between quarters unless an injury is present. - 4.
+Start and Re-Start of play: When the ball goes out of play, the coach will play a ball back onto the playing field to the team who did not play the ball out. - After a goal is scored/beginning of new quarter: Re-start of play begins at midfield. - 6.
+Teams will rotate kick-offs from quarter to quarter. - 7.
+Goals: Goals may be scored from anywhere on the field except on kick-offs. - 8.
+Off-sides: Off-sides will NOT be called in this age group. - 9.
+Penalty Kicks: No penalty kicks in this age group. - 10.
+No score or standings will be kept. - 11.
+Teams will NOT switch sides at half-time in this age group. - 12.
+Teams and spectators will sit on opposite sides of the field. - 13.
 For the safety of the players, absolutely no jewelry or gum allowed